Back to Courses

 Showing results 61-70 of 264

-Foundations of Teaching for Learning: Introduction to Student Assessment
+Foundations of Teaching for Learning: Being a Teacher

 The Foundations of Teaching for Learning programme is for anyone who is teaching, or who would like to teach, in any subject and any context - be it at school, at home or in the workplace.
 With dynamic lessons taught by established and respected professionals from across the Commonwealth, this eight course programme will see you develop and strengthen your skills in teaching, professionalism, assessment, and more.
 As you carry on through the programme, you will find yourself strengthening not only your skills, but your connection with colleagues across the globe.
 A professional development opportunity not to be missed.
-There are various techniques which help to assess student learning.
-This course helps teacher to acquire the skills to develop and use appropriate assessment procedures.
+How we teach has its foundation in how we were taught and how we learned.
+This course provides an opportunity for you to reflect on your personal and professional development as a teacher.
+Through reflection and portfolio development you will enhance your knowledge and understanding of how to promote learning.
 Enhance your course by joining the Commonwealth teaching community on our website, Facebook and Twitter.

 Computational Thinking for K-12 Educators: Variables and Nested Loops